It’s a simple thing to ask for a business referral, yet many of us don’t always do it. Why is that?

 - Help you stand out from the crowd.

 And because your clients already know, like, and trust you, they’ll be the ones to give you those deserved business referrals, so it’s especially helpful when your pop-by includes asking for a referral.

 For example, consider pairing a free pop-by printable tag that has a catchy saying to grab people’s attention with a small gift for clients.
 You can find some examples here!

-Another option would be to stop by with your personalized American Lifestyle, Start Healthy, or Good to Be Home magazine since these are also gifts for clients that they’ll enjoy, and something you don’t have to spend time preparing.
+Another option would be to stop by with your personalized American Lifestyle, Start Healthy, Good to Be Home or Business in Action magazine since these are also gifts for clients that they’ll enjoy, and something you don’t have to spend time preparing.

 Sure, stopping by your client’s home with a small gift does take a little bit of extra effort, but think about how impressed they will be with your thoughtfulness!